 This is what they look like right after they’ve been simmered.

 I’ve found it’s best to mash these with an electric mixer because it yields the smoothest results, but if you don’t mind a few lumps, you can mash them by hand.

-These would be perfect served alongside my Honey Mustard Cranberry Glazed Pork Loin or this Simple Herb Roasted Chicken (recipe coming soon).
-I’ve also thoroughly enjoyed these mashed potatoes reheated with an over easy egg on top!
+These would be perfect served alongside my Honey Mustard Cranberry Glazed Pork Loin or this Simple Herb Roasted Chicken.
+I’ve also thoroughly enjoyed these mashed potatoes reheated with an over easy egg on top for breakfast!